-There are some standard, recommended ways to organize a repository.
+There are some standard, recommended ways to organize the contents of a repository.
 Most people create a trunk directory to hold the "main line" of development, a branches directory to contain branch copies, and a tags directory to contain tag copies.
 If a repository holds only one project, often people create these top-level directories: